Synthetixio/SIPs/SIPS/sip-84.md

 <!--"If you can't explain it simply, you don't understand it well enough."
 Simply describe the outcome the proposed changes intends to achieve.
 This should be non-technical and accessible to a casual community member.-->

-Pause synths that are below the open interest threshold in order to reduce the gas costs of issuance.
+Pause synths that are below the open interest threshold in order to reduce the gas costs of issuance, fee claiming and transfers

 ## Abstract